th-nuernberg/usermgmt/docker/README.md

 ./tear_dev_docker_down.sh
 ```

-For removing all volumes to restart slurm db
+For removing all volumes to clean slurm db and LDAP db

 ```bash
 ./throw_away_volumes.sh
 ```

-## User for ssh
+## dev_user as slurm admin during development

-In docker set up development there is a user called "dev_user".
+In the docker set up there is a user called "dev_user".
 The password of the user is "password"
 for ssh login.

+Use this username and password when the app prompts for ssh credentials during development.

-This user has admin rights in the slurmdb and can be used add/modify/delete users in the slurmdb of the docker set up
+This user has admin rights in the slurmdb and can be used to add/modify/delete users in the slurmdb
-Login in as this user in the ssh prompt of app.
+of the docker set up.

 ## Initial data and specs for slurmdb

 - This is accomplished via this [script](./slurm-docker-cluster/add_slurm_data.sh)
   If changes/addition of slurmdb data are required then make changes there.
-  You need to build the docker file again to provide the docker container with its new version.

 ## Git clone of slurm-docker-cluster folder

 The [folder for slurm cluster](./slurm-docker-cluster) came from git clone
 from this remote Github [repository](https://github.com/giovtorres/slurm-docker-cluster).